bluejuniper/csv2b3d/README.md

 for Powerworld (TM) Simulator used to store time- and spatially-varying geoelectric field data.
 This assumes that latitude and longitude points are set on a uniform grid ranging between -180 and + 180 degrees.
-No-uniform grids are currently not supported.
+Non-uniform grids are currently not supported.

 For more information on the B3D file format, refer to the